meJevin/PVScan/README.md

 There are two parts to the back-end, as I've described above.
 Both of them share the same MySQL database.
 So, you'll need MySQL Server installed on your machine in order to run the back-end.

 ## Running tests
-Web, Dekstop.Windows, and Mobile soltion files are preconfigured to include the appropriate test projects and tests can be run directly from them for the appropriate platform.
+Web, Dekstop.Windows, and Mobile solution files are preconfigured to include the appropriate test projects and tests can be run directly from them for the appropriate platform.